-On the Road
+On the Road Performance

 Sitting on this electrical beast, you do notice it is a small little thing even for me at a mighty 5’ 6” tall (or should that be small?).
-Surprisingly though, there was ample leg room, even Alex at 6’ 4” got on fine during a jolly buzz around the local roads, though not sure if it would manage being a daily ride for him, knees were still pretty high and near handlebars, so could potentially start to get uncomfortable.
+Surprisingly though, there was ample leg room, even Alex at 6’ 4” got on fine during a jolly buzz around the local roads, though not sure if it would manage to be a daily ride for him, knees were still pretty high and near handlebars, so could potentially start to get uncomfortable.

+When on the road and riding you instantly expect to hear that typical pea shooter scooter exhaust sound but there was only a very small whine omitting from the electric components of the NIU NGT.
 I started off in mode one, but within a few yards of starting my journey, I soon rifled my way to mode three to enjoy the benefits of that 3000w motor, plus I didn’t fancy doing 15/30mph on national speed limit country lanes!

 Riding the NIU NGT was a fun experience for me, I was concerned about the lack of noise, which admittedly I still have apprehensions about (I like people to hear where I am), but apart from that the NGT gives a fun and enjoyable ride primed for urban commutes.

-Packing decent spec, respectable charge time and a motor that offers quick acceleration I expect to see the NGT do well, it still provides a typical fun scooter ride while being extremely economical.
+Packing decent spec, respectable charge time, and a motor that offers quick acceleration I expect to see the NGT do well, it still provides a typical fun scooter ride while being extremely economical.
 Shame you hit a wall at 45mph, but then again, the NGT isn’t for faster roads.

 If the NGT isn't for you then make sure to check out our top 10 best electric scooters and mopeds.
 With a variety of different options all ranging in price and styling, we're sure there will be something on there that will tick all your boxes!